hatchluke/BIOL3070-Hatch/Warm-up-mosquitoes-[Hatch].md

 species after infection to see their viremia levels and survival rates of WNV.
 One species in particular, the House Finch, is a very common sight in Salt Lake City and showed high WNV reservoir competence in their research.
-Additionally, as seen below house finches tend to “hold onto” the virus for longer.
-With these findings, we could expect to see higher levels of WNV present in mosquitos’ house finch blood meals in our research.
+This is also demonstrated in the viremia bar plot below, where house finches tend to “hold onto” the virus longer than other birds.
+With these findings, we could expect to see higher levels of WNV present in mosquitos’ house finch bloodmeals in our research.

 ``` r
 # Manually transcribe duration (mean, lo, hi) from the last table column